tigertop/arkoc.github.io/_posts/2016-10-11-IdentityServer3-with-Custom-Grant-flow-and-WIndows-Authentication.md

 `Install-Package IdentityServer.WindowsAuthentication`

 Now we need to configure our application to use Windows Autehntication.

-For IIS Express ( F4 Properties Menu )
+For IIS Express ( F4 properties menu )

 ![IIS Express](http://i.imgur.com/FjcfTOr.png)

 For IIS ( uncomment this line in web.config )

 ![IIS](http://i.imgur.com/L2QV1CJ.png)

 Now we should configure `IdentityServer.WindowsAuthentication`.
 Here it is:

 ![WinAuth configuration](http://i.imgur.com/aB7HJm6.png)

 Note to higlighthing lines.
 You should Load same Certificate as in IdentityServer, and you should enable OAuth Endpoint to be able to get converted token by Requesting custom grant from `WinAuthService`.